marctrem/usbarmory-wiki-fork/Host-adapter.md

 In order to use host mode an adapter is needed to perform the following functions:

- * Bridging the USB Armory male plug to a USB Type A receptacle (gender changer).
+ * Bridging the USB armory male plug to a USB Type A receptacle (gender changer).
  * Accepting power from a micro-USB input.

 This simple conversion enables connection between the USB armory, power supply,